TinyMan256/Rogue-Company-External-Cheat/README.md

 The cheat is outdated use lite version

-This cheat will be regularly updated to every update

 The cheat is now working on every version of windows

 the BSOD ( blue screen of death ) is now fixed